Saud008/submission/part3_prompt_preparation.md

 Also useful for debugging.
 If there's something weird in partition 7, you want to point a consumer at just that partition to check it out.

 The implementation makes subscribe and assign mutually exclusive - calling one clears the other.
 Otherwise you'd have confusing situations where both are sort of active.
-(270 words)

 ---